Video of child refugee in Libya sheds light on rampant abuse

 “Where is the money?
 Where is the money?” the man keeps shouting, swatting the boy on the head with the rifle muzzle.
 “I swear, I don’t have,” the boy cries.

 The boy, Mazen Adam, a refugee in Libya from Sudan’s conflict-torn Darfur region, was kidnapped last week by unknown gunmen demanding ransom.
-Hours after the video depicting this scene spread on social media, the boy’s father was taken by gunmen from his home.
+Hours after the video depicting this scene spread on social media, the boy’s father was taken by gunmen from his home in western Libya.

 The video has underscored how abuses, torture, sexual violence and killings of migrants are rampant in Libya, where the European Union is using fragments of the broken-down state as an out-sourced policeman to block migrants from reaching its shores, trapping them there.